 Partner, International Arbitration, Singapore

-I am an international arbitration specialist with a strong track record of resolving clients’ most challenging international disputes, and a particular focus on the Asia Pacific region.
+I am an international arbitration specialist with a strong track record of resolving clients’ most challenging international disputes, and a particular focus on the Asia Pacific region and the Middle East.
 I pride myself on providing clear-eyed and practical advice, and developing and implementing the most effective strategies to achieve my clients’ objectives.

 Education and qualifications

-Rebecca specialises in international commercial arbitration, investment arbitration and public international law, with a particular focus on the Asia Pacific region.
+Rebecca specialises in international commercial arbitration, investment arbitration and public international law, with a particular focus on the Asia Pacific region and the Middle East.